mekomsolutions/appliance-deployment/README.md

 This is especially usefully for single time troubleshooting operations on a production server.
 For instance to run a script that applies a database fix, restarts a given service, or any operation really.

 No script is provided by default, therefore one must provide one and drop it in the script/ folder.
 You can have a look at other profiles **run.sh** scripts to get a starting point.

+## 'sysinfo' profile

+Profile used to retrieve some system information to facilitate troubleshooting.

 ### Dependencies